A A R O N H A R B E R

-Aaron left Colorado Public Television in 2009 after receiving an offer to have his program originate from commercial station KCDO-TV (K3 Colorado Channel 3) which also allowed his programs to be carried on a variety of channels, stations, and networks.
+Aaron left Colorado Public Television in 2009 and received an offer to have his program originate from commercial station KCDO-TV (K3 Colorado Channel 3) which also allowed his programs to be carried on a variety of other channels, stations, and networks.
 Aaron accepted the offer and joined the team at Channel 3.

-Due to the national and international focus of his program, “The Aaron Harber Show,” in 2010 Aaron also was named the host of a new KCDO-TV (K3 Colorado Channel 3) series, titled “The Aaron Harber Show: Colorado Now,” which had a focus on Colorado opinion leaders, events, and organizations.
+Due to the national and international focus of his program, “The Aaron Harber Show ,” in 2010 Aaron also was named the host of a new KCDO-TV (K3 Colorado Channel 3) series, titled “The Aaron Harber Show: Colorado Now!” which had a focus on Colorado opinion- and thought-leaders, events, and organizations.

-Although it is true the highlight of Aaron’s life was being a Bat Boy for the Chicago White Sox at age 15 (he was a winner in a Chicago newspaper essay-writing contest), it hasn't been completely downhill from there.
+Although it is true the highlight of Aaron’s life was being a Bat Boy for the Chicago White Sox at age 15 (he was one of the winners in a Chicago newspaper essay-writing contest), it hasn't been completely downhill from there.
 Aaron began his business career days after being graduated from college, when he started the Colorado Accounting & Tax Service with $1,500 he had saved from college jobs he performed while working his way through school.

 Since then he has been involved in numerous businesses ranging from survey research to high technology (where he organized software companies) to venture capital to Talk Radio to movie and television production, among others.
-An environmentalist and an equal rights advocate, Aaron also is a strong pro-business, Free-Market proponent.
+An environmentalist and an equal rights and opportunity advocate, Aaron also is a strong pro-business, Free-Market proponent.
 He believes a properly and fairly regulated Free Market can create opportunities for everyone.

 Unlike many other talk show hosts who give opinions about subjects they know little about, Aaron has extraordinary firsthand experience and knowledge about business, government, education, politics, the Law, entertainment, Media, and the Press.
 His media activities are widely recognized for their consistent fairness, accessibility, and nonpartisan nature.

-As co-founder and chairman in the early 1990’s of the Women's Equity Fund, an experimental venture capital firm helping women and men start new businesses and expand existing ones, Aaron promoted the concept of changing the access women had to business capital.
+As co-founder and chairman in the early 1990’s of the Women's Equity Fund, an experimental venture capital firm helping women and men start new businesses and expand existing ones, Aaron promoted the concept of changing the often unfairly limited access women had to business capital.

 He was the chairman of Centre Entertainment, Inc. -- a video and film production and distribution company (“A Norman Rockwell Christmas” and “Legend Of The Spirit Dog”).
-He served as president of Wild Horse Productions, Inc. -- a company originally formed to develop the feature film, “Wild Horses,” for Animal Planet and Discovery Communications, Inc. for which a complete script received final approval.
+He served as president of Wild Horse Productions, Inc. -- a company originally formed to develop the feature film concept, “Wild Horses,” for Animal Planet and Discovery Communications, Inc. for which a complete script and casting received final approval.

-Aaron pioneered the vision for the Golden Run community in Erie, Colorado, as an example of the possibilities for the nation’s first truly sustainable, large-scale, zero net energy, zero net waste community using modified New Urbanism techniques and imaginatively designed to create a walkable, economically sustainable, environmentally-friendly multi-generational neighborhood.
-Golden Run’s design focuses on the needs of mature adults, senior citizens in their later years, young families, the disabled, and people requiring special care levels.
+Aaron pioneered the 100-year vision for the Golden Run community in Colorado, as an example of the possibilities for the nation’s first truly sustainable, large-scale, zero net energy, zero net waste community.
+The vision was for an imaginatively designed, walkable, economically sustainable, environmentally-friendly multi-generational neighborhood focused on the needs of mature adults, senior citizens in their later years, young families, the disabled, and people requiring special levels of care.
 The concept is to create a community where people can live, work, play, recreate, shop, and enjoy life -- all in an ecologically sound manner.
 Golden Run remains only a concept and will continue to be refined in the coming years but is supported by a National Sustainability Council (bit.ly/CouncilGR) which includes national and international leaders in the sustainability arena.
 (GoldenRun.com)

 Aaron also was a co-founder and served as president and chairman of Silicon Valley software company TeamOne Systems (in the Apollo, Digital, Hewlett-Packard, IBM and Sun Microsystems markets) which tackled the national need to improve productivity in almost every business arena by automating the writing of computer software.
-He also was elected as chairman of the innovative fiber-optic large-display company Mall TV, Inc. and he served as chairman of one of the nation’s first retail Virtual Reality companies, V-Space, Inc.
+He also was elected as chairman of the innovative fiber-optic large-display start-up company Mall TV, Inc. and he served as chairman of one of the nation’s first retail Virtual Reality start-up companies, V-Space, Inc.

 For over three decades, Aaron has served as president of American Research Corporation, where his work included strategic planning, research, business advisory services, organizational consulting, public opinion polling, and computer software.
 He has managed software development projects, served private and public sector clients domestically and internationally, and participated in state and federal government projects.

-A sample of his past customers include Bank of America, Motorola Corporation, the U.S. Federal Energy Regulatory Commission, Atari, Inc., Memorex, SPRINT, Case Western Reserve, Environment Canada, Rockwell International, Knight-Ridder’s VIEWDATA Corporation, Unisys, Public Service Company, Hughes Aircraft, the U.S. Department of Energy, , Tandem Computers, Security Pacific National Bank, and the Energy Information Administration.
+A sample of his past customers at ARC include Bank of America, Motorola Corporation, the U.S. Federal Energy Regulatory Commission, Atari, Inc., Memorex, SPRINT, Case Western Reserve, Environment Canada, Rockwell International, Knight-Ridder’s VIEWDATA Corporation, Unisys, Public Service Company, Hughes Aircraft, the U.S. Department of Energy, , Tandem Computers, Security Pacific National Bank, and the Energy Information Administration.

 Aaron also was elected to as a member of the Board of Trustees of Princeton University.
 He served as a member of Princeton’s Department of Civil & Geological Engineering’s Advisory Committee as well as on numerous other committees (including the University’s primary fundraising and resource committee).